- Resuscitation in patients who have had cardiac surgery differs from traditional ACLS.

-- Internal cardiac message is preferred over external and has better evidence for better coronary perfusion and successful ROSC.
+- Internal cardiac massage is preferred over external and has better evidence for better coronary perfusion and successful ROSC.

 - Abdominal compressions can be considered when performing emergency sternotomy given the inability to do CPR at that time.

 In non-VF/VT arrest the most common cause is cardiac tamponade.
-If ROSC does not occur with pacing and ruling out other immediate causes, emergency sternotomy should be performed as soon as possible and at least within 5 minutes of cardiac arrest.
+If ROSC does not occur with pacing and ruling out other immediate causes, emergency re-sternotomy should be performed as soon as possible and at least within 5 minutes of cardiac arrest.

-- All cardiac ICU’s should be equipped with an emergency sternotomy kit.
+- All cardiac ICU’s should be equipped with an emergency re-sternotomy kit.

 - Generally the kit only needs 5 things: a sternal retractor, scalpel, wire cutter, needle holder, and suction.

-- More complex kits can be developed but this risks confusing less skilled personal less familiar with procedure.
+- More complex kits can be developed but this risks confusing less skilled person not familiar with procedure.

-- Generally at least two team members should be tasked with the sternotomy.
+- Generally at least two team members should be tasked with the re-sternotomy.

-- The most experience with the operation should be performing the emergency sternotomy but waiting for more senior personal can be fatal and the procedure should be done within 5 minutes of cardiac arrest refractory to defibrillation, CPR, medications, and pacing.
+- The most experience with the operation should be performing the emergency re-sternotomy but waiting for more senior personal can be fatal and the procedure should be done ideally within 5 minutes of cardiac arrest refractory to defibrillation, CPR, medications, and pacing.

 - Usually the quickest way to open the chest is to have one person cutting the sternal wires and the other pulling them out.

-- Once the chest is open internal cardiac massage can be performed by experience clinicians.
+- Once the chest is open internal cardiac massage can be performed by experienced clinicians.

 The Society of Thoracic Surgeons Expert Consensus for the Resuscitation of Patients Who Arrest After Cardiac Surgery. https://www.sts.org/sites/default/files/documents/ExpertConsensus_ResuscitationAfterCardiacSurgery.pdf